One of the frequent criticisms I hear of churches that are trying to reach people who don’t attend church is that they fail to produce ‘disciples.’

 Back to Paul.
 He actually defines what it’s like to be transformed by the Holy Spirit in Galatians 5.

-He begins by listing the fruit of people who are NOT being transformed by the Holy Spirit.
+He begins by listing the fruit of people who the Holy Spirit is NOT transforming.

 Paul says people who are not under the direction of the Holy Spirit have lives characterized by, among other things: